-Do you remember the ‘Star Trek’ type defensive shields?
+Do you remember the ‘Star Trek’ type shields?

-Seriously, we all have our shields.
-Invisible force fields that are automatically triggered when we feel attacked.
-These things do operate just as Newton’s law does –‘For every action (threat) there is an equal and opposite reaction’.
+Invisible force fields are automatically triggered when we feel attacked.
+Shields follow Newton’s law: ‘For every action (threat) there is an equal and opposite reaction’.

-Think about your goals for important conversations – and consider non-threatening ways you could deliver, and/or respond to, negative messages.
-Your efforts will pay great reward.
+Think about your goals for important conversations.
+Consider non-threatening ways you could deliver, or respond to, negative messages.
+You will earn great rewards.

 You are almost ready to begin your ‘talk’.
-One more consideration before you do: Picture the symphony of human communication, as we reviewed it.
+One more thought before you do: Remember the symphony of human communication.
 We share much more than just the words of our ‘movements’ with each other.
-For example:

-BUT – If your body language shows acceptance, warmth, and compassion, then your non-verbal cues deliver a healing effect on the brain.
-Even without words you begin to calm your interaction, and help to stabilize brain chemistry that regulates mood.
+If your body cues show acceptance, warmth, and compassion, a healing effect is realized.
+Even without words you begin to calm interactions, and help to stabilize brain chemistry that regulates mood.